This article describes a series of architectural approaches that you can use to build scalable commerce platforms using microservices in Google Cloud.

-When you use Google Cloud, you typically deploy microservices using either App Engine flexible environment or Google Kubernetes Engine.
-App Engine flexible environment is a fully-managed Platform as a Service (PaaS) that provides auto-scaling, load balancing, and support for common languages and frameworks.
+When you use Google Cloud, you typically deploy microservices using either Cloud Run or Google Kubernetes Engine.
+Cloud Run is a managed compute platform that lets you run stateless containers that are invocable through web requests or Pub/Sub events.
 GKE is built on top of Kubernetes, an open source container-orchestration and cluster-management mechanism.
 The choice of platform for your deployment depends on the level of flexibility you need and how complex your application infrastructure is.

 For more information, see Choosing a computing option.
 In this guide, we present both deployment options.

-The following diagram shows an example deployment with microservices using the App Engine flexible environment.
+The following diagram shows an example deployment with microservices using Cloud Run.

-The flexible environment automatically scales up and down the number of instances running your applications, based on incoming traffic.
-When you deploy microservices, each individual service is scaled independently of the other services.
-The flexible environment automatically provisions load balancing resources and provides capabilities for managing versions of individual microservices and splitting traffic among the versions.
+Cloud Run automatically scales up and down the number of instances running your applications based on incoming traffic.
+When you deploy your application in a microservices architecture by using Cloud Run, your application is packaged as a container and deployed as a Service.
+Services can run across multiple container instances and scale independently of each other.
+Cloud Run automatically provisions load balancing resources and provides capabilities for managing revisions of individual microservices and splitting traffic among the versions.

-The following diagram shows an example architecture for a global flexible environment deployment.
+The following diagram shows an example architecture for a multi-regional Cloud Run deployment.